Zuhaib042/portfolio/README.md

 ### Prerequisites

-Basic Knowledge of HTML and CSS
+Basic Knowledge of HTML and CSS and JS

 ### Install